 Automation

 There aren’t enough hours in a day to do things manually.
-Streamline deployment workflows or common IT support tasks with features that let you easily create automated tasks and run custom scripts like PowerShell.
+Streamline deployment workflows or common IT support tasks with features that let you easily create automated tasks, like automating software updates to remote devices, and run custom scripts, such as PowerShell.

 Device grouping